Delstroo/SpotifyUIRemakeSwiftUI/README.md

 # SpotifyUIRemakeSwiftUI

-This has been a project for myself to continue to better learn SwiftUI.
+This has been a project for myself to continue to better learn SwiftUI by recreating the Spotify UI.